sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 ![Example of the budget]({{site.baseurl}}/img/budget.png) {: .img-thumbnail}

-Lets see how you configure budgets.
+Now let's see how you configure budgets.

 ### The budget file